intro-to-data/Labs/Week 06/README.md

 `summarize()` \| Returns the descriptive statistic.
 In this case, the mean petal length. \| \|

-Again, individually, these commands are not very interesting.
+Individually, these commands are not very interesting.
 For example, if we just want to see our data, this works great.

 ``` r
 iris